JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 05: June 25, 2021

 `Today's Progress`: I readed and understood about how to manipulate CSV files.
+I made a program to read a phone contact list csv and print the informations pretty.

 `Thoughts`: Nothing special, it's fine.
 I like the fact there are many libraries to help handle csv files.

+### Day 05: June 25, 2021

+`Today's Progress`: I did a phone scraper.
+As a headset lover, i decided to learn about some Ruby libraries and made a program to scrap my favorite website headset shop for phone informations (name and price) and save it to me.

+`Thoughts`: I needed a litle more of struggle on resolve some errors and execption, i got lost, readed tutorials, came back to life and its finally worked.